 Faculty Honors and Awards

-- In 2013, Professor of Astronomy and Astrophysics Sandra Faber was awarded the National Medal of Science by President Barack Obama.
+- Professor of Astronomy and Astrophysics Sandra Faber was awarded the National Medal of Science by President Barack Obama in 2013.
 The medal is the highest honor bestowed by the U.S. government upon scientists.

 - Medical robotics expert Jacob Rosen was named a Health Care Hero by the Silicon Valley Business Journal in 2012.